RongUTSW/THE-ISOFORM-POTENTIAL-OF-THE-GENOME/docs/plan.md

 3. Merge all exons per transcripid -- leaving out one exon at a time.
 Ie missing 1, 2, 3, etc
 4. Translate DNA to protein ?R package?

+### Zahin Islam
+1. Pass through all species' fasta sequences into Blast for nucleotide alignment
+* All data files copied into new folder "blastfasta"
+* All files will be unzipped from .gz to .fasta since errors occured when running alignment

 # Project 3
 ## Transcript conservation accross species
 ### Reed